MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/subscription-vending.md

 ### Business logic and approval

 In this step normally customers would capture the request, including details like budgets and owners, from the requestor of the new Azure Subscription in their existing ITSM tooling.
-The ITSM tooling would also normally handle the business approval logic, like sign off from finance and managers, and once approved it would pass the request information to the subscription vending modules via an integration, normally a webhook or calling a REST API directly from the ITSM tooling.
+The ITSM tooling would also normally handle the business approval logic, like sign-off from finance and managers, and once approved it would pass the request information to the subscription vending modules via an integration, normally a webhook or calling a REST API directly from the ITSM tooling.

 ### Submit Subscription Deployment